mikemai2awesome/a11y-rules/README.md

 1. Copy the text in the `rules.txt`
 2. Paste the text into the rules (or instructions) input within your AI tool of choice (e.g. Cursor, Windsurf, Claude, etc.)
 3. Depending on your needs, you could re-organize the rules into user rules and project specific rules
+4. You also don't have to agree with every rule, they are my opinions after all.
+Treat this like a CSS reset, remove wht you don't need.

 ## Tips